Counting and mining with the shell

 554211 total

-, that we can use to get the first line
+Finally we have our old friend head, that we can use to get the first line

-of the sorted-lengths.txt
+of the sorted-lengths.txt:

 $ head -n 1 sorted-lengths.txt